Search results for: Secondary

 The process that creates the bubbles in sparkling wine.
 As the wine is bottled, a small amount of yeast and sugar is added before the bottle is sealed with a sturdy crown cap.
 The yeasts quickly start fermenting the sugars, producing alcohol and carbon dioxide.
 Since the gas cannot escape, it dissolves into the wine.

-Malolactic Fermentation (ML): A bacterial fermentation occurring in most wines, this natural process converts sharper malic acid (found in green apples) into softer lactic acid (found in milk).
+A bacterial conversion occurring in most wines, this natural process converts sharper malic acid (found in green apples) into softer lactic acid (found in milk).
 Total acidity is reduced; the wines become softer, rounder and more complex.
 In addition, malolactic fermentation stabilizes wines by preventing an undesirable fermentation in the bottle.
 Often called the secondary fermentation.
 Frequently associated with big, rich, buttery Chardonnay, malolactic fermentation is prevented when fresher, crisper styles are desired.

 Storage in barrels, tanks or bottles for a period of time allows wine components to knit together or harmonize and develop additional complexity, sometimes referred to as secondary and tertiary aromas and flavors.

 Indicates that the lees have been removed from a sparkling wine just prior to release.
 After sparkling wine has undergone the second fermentation in the bottle, the wine can remain on the lees for many years to develop additional complexity and richness.